 Internal therapyThis section has been translated automatically.

-- Alternatively, in case of resistance to therapy and severe forms of the disease: success is described with methotrexate 10-25 mg/week p.o.
+Alternative for therapy resistance and severe forms of progression: Success has been described with methotrexate 10-25 mg/week p.o..
 Effects can be expected after 4-6 months.
 Maintenance therapy: 2.5-5.0 mg/week p.o.
-In very severe cases a combination of acitretin 0.5-0.7 mg/kg bw/day p.o. with methotrexate 15.0-30.0 mg/week p.o. can be tried.
+In very severe cases, a combination of acitretin 0.5-0.7 mg/kg bw/day p.o. with methotrexate 15.0-30.0 mg/week p.o. may be tried.

-- Alternative: Sporadic success has been described with extracorporeal photopheresis.
+Alternative: Sporadic successes have been described with extracorporeal photopheresis.

-- Alternative: In individual cases, therapy success could be achieved with Infliximab (5 mg/kg bw i.v.), Adalimumab and Etanercept and Ustekinumab (in usual dosage) ( Off-Label-Use).
-A combination with Low-dose-MTX is possible in severe cases.
+Alternative: In individual cases, therapeutic successes could be achieved with infliximab (5 mg/kg bw i.v.), adalimumab and etanercept and ustekinumab (in usual dosage) ( off-label use).
+A combination with low-dose MTX is possible in severe cases.